BeatMaker can be controlled by MIDI controllers and is capable of sending MIDI events to external software and hardware

 - BeatMaker has selected the next action “TRIGGER PAD 2” automatically.
 Press the second pad or key from your controller to assign it

-- Repeat the same procedure for all the pads/keys you want to assign to BeatMaker interface (if you want to assign more than 16 pads, tap the “64 PADS DEVICE” button at the bottom of the screen to extend the list to 64 pads)
+- Repeat the same procedure for all the pads/keys you want to assign to BeatMaker interface (if you want to assign more than 16 pads, tap the “64 PADS DEVICE” button above the focus actions list to extend the list to 64 pads)

 - Assign any other external controls to BeatMaker actions (such as knobs or faders to the Macro controls, or buttons to Transport controls, etc).

 You can use the “SKIP” button to go to the next focus action, leaving the current one without assignment.
 Make sure to press the “STOP LEARN” button when you are done.

-You can then save your Focus Actions assignments to a preset file by tapping the “SAVE” button.
+You can then save your Focus Actions assignments to a preset file by tapping the 3-dots button located at the top-right corner of the page.
 By default, BeatMaker loads the last saved template when it is launched.
 You can also manually load any previously saved Focus Actions template from the same menu.

 It may be desirable to control individual instruments or banks without depending on the currently selected bank within BeatMaker.
 You can do so by assigning a different MIDI controller (MIDI input) to a track:

 3. Now close the Browser and open the Performance view, then select the bank you want to configure by using the bank selector at the top

 4. Press the 3-dots button next to the bank name: